omundy/learn-javascript/topics/functions/functions.md

 <div class="twocolumn">
 <div class="col">

-- In programming, functions are a way to organize and reuse blocks of code.
+- Functions are a way to organize and reuse blocks of code.
 - Javascript contains several built-in functions that make it easy to perform common tasks.*
 - To use a function, "call" it with the name and two parentheses `()`